mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2021-05-16-spring-security-8-csrf-setup.md

 ## What is the CSRF(Cross site request forgery) attack <a name="csrf_attacks"></a>

-- Cross-site request forgery is a web security which an attacker can trick a user into clicking a malicious link that triggers undesirable or unexpected side effects.
+- Cross-site request forgery is a web security vulnerability which an attacker can trick a user into clicking a malicious link that triggers undesirable or unexpected side effects.
 - This attack allows an attacker to induce users to perform actions that they do not intend to perform.
 - In a successful CSRF attack might change user email/password address on the system.
 - Usually GET requests is used by an attacker.
 Because GET requests are the only type of HTTP request that contains the entire of the request's contents in a URL.